tegonal/scripts/README.md

 Parameters:
--v               the version which shall be used -d|--directory   (optional) the working directory -- default: ./src
+-v               the version which shall be used -d|--directory   (optional) the working directory -- default: ./src -p|--pattern     (optional) pattern which is used to search & replace additional occurrences.
+The pattern is used in a regex of the form (pattern)=.* and is replaced with $1=$version

 --help     prints this help
 --version  prints the version of this script